Presentation Skills

 here and there.
 You will be more likely to practice your material

-(and we all need practice) if you can practice a three or five-minute chunk rather than the whole
+(and we all need practice) if you can practice a three or five-minute chunk rather than

 presentation.